-The arithmetic mean is an easiest and most commonly used measure of a mean, or also referred to an average.
-People with slightest knowledge of math and finance skills can calculate it.
-Computation through the arithmetic mean simply involves taking the sum of a group of numbers, then dividing that sum by the count of the numbers taken in the series.
+The arithmetic mean is an easiest and most commonly used measure of a mean, or also referred to as an average.
+People with the slightest knowledge of math and finance skills can calculate it.
+Computation through arithmetic simply involves taking the sum of a group of numbers, then dividing that sum by the count of the numbers taken in the series.

-One of the widely used measures of central tendency, arithmetic mean is denoted by the symbol ˉx.
-What makes arithmetic mean a useful measure of central tendency is its tendency to render useful results, even with huge grouping of numbers.
+One of the widely used measures of central tendency, arithmetic mean is denoted by the symbol x.
+What makes arithmetic mean a useful measure of central tendency is its tendency to render useful results, even with a huge grouping of numbers.

 Arithmetic Mean Formula in Statistics

-Formula to calculate arithmetic mean is as follows:
+The formula to calculate the arithmetic mean is as follows:

 Mean = sum of all observations / number of observations

 Arithmetic means the formula = X=Σ Xi/in, where i varies from 1 to n.

 For example, consider the numbers 14, 26, 70, 33, and 47.
 The result of 14 + 26 + 70 + 33 + 47 is 190.
 The Arithmetic Mean is 190 divided by 5 or 38.

 How Does Arithmetic Mean Works In The Field of Finance?

 Though not an ideal application in the world of finance, the arithmetic mean maintains its place in some aspects of finance, as well.
 For example, mean earnings approximate essentially are an arithmetic mean.
 Suppose that you want to find out the average earnings expectation of the 12 analysts covering a specific stock.
 Simply, you need to add up all the approximates and divide by 12 to get the arithmetic mean.